wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 ???

 Earliest libraries were archives of clay tablets.
 Appeared in Mesopotamia about 2600BC.
 Making clay tablets was hard work, as you could imagine.
-Sharing and recording information is something humans have been doing for a very long time.
+Recording information is something humans have been doing for a very long time.
+It is a valuable thing to do!
+Information is power.

 ---